-The key is pairing it with other assertive ingredients, like the tang of the cheese, and leveling its low notes with the brightness of lemon juice and zest.
+The key is pairing it with other assertive ingredients, like the tang of the cheese, and leveling its low notes with the brightness of lemon zest.
 Additionally, a little goes a long way.
 Precisely why you steep the lavender like tea in the blueberries, so the flavor subtly extracts.

 We loved it.
 To the tune of all eight slices eaten over a few days between the two of us.
 I made it in a seven inch springform pan, so it’s relatively small batch.

 The original recipe has you make them into cheesecake pots, so if you prefer to do that instead of making it into a cake, simply press a little of the crust into jars and follow the recipe as is.
 Blueberries not your favorite?
 You could top it with this rhubarb sauce, or raspberry sauce instead.

 Don’t overmix the filling, otherwise it will end up too soft.
 You’ll want to gently fold the whipped cream into the cream cheese/goat cheese/sugar mixture.